kristiperez/bestprojectteam/README.md

 In creating this app, we have pulled JSON files from the API and displayed the information they contain both graphically and textually.
 Users are able to click on a state in the interactive map to pull up a state snapshot.
 These click actions also open the graphs section, which displays changes over time.
 As such, users can easily click through the map to view not only a snapshot of each state's current situation but also a representation of its past.

+You can find our app deployed at http://bpt-energy.surge.sh/

 The following images are examples of what you will find while using our application:

 <img src='desktop-images/index.png' width="700"></img>